Historical & Heritage | Wildlife

-At a distance of 10.5 km from Alwar Jn Railway Station, Bala Quila also known Alwar Fort is a large fort in Alwar in the state of Rajasthan.
-It is situated on a hill in the Aravalli Range, it is one of the famous places of heritage in Rajasthan, and among the must include places in Alwar holiday packages.
+At a distance of 10.5 km from Alwar Jn Railway Station, Bala Quila also known as Alwar Fort is an ancient fort situated in Alwar town of Rajasthan.
+Situated on a hill in the Aravalli Range, it is one of the famous places of heritage in Rajasthan, and among the must include places in Alwar holiday packages.

 Bala Quila meaning the young fort, and is the oldest structure in the entire town of Alwar.
 It was built by Hasan Khan Mewati in 1550 AD.
-In the following centuries it went into the hands of Mughals, Marathas, Jats and Kachwaha Rajputs.
-Babur, the Mughal emperor had spent a night here and also taken away sizeable amount of treasure to gift his son Humayun.
+In the following centuries, it went into the hands of Mughals, Marathas, Jats, and Kachwaha Rajputs.
+Babur, the Mughal emperor had spent a night here and also taken away a sizeable amount of treasure to gift his son Humayun.
 Later Jahangir stayed there for some time when he was banished by his father, Akbar for planning to kill one of his courtesans Abul Fazal.
 The place where he stayed came to be called Salim Mahal.
-In 1775 AD, Kachwaha Rajput Pratap Singh captured it and laid the foundation of Alwar city.
+In 1775 AD, Kachwaha Rajput .....

 Historical & Heritage